Ismaeel-malik/Ismaeel-malik/README.md

 Currently I'm Learning through FreeCodeCamp where there's many tutorials, courses  which enables me to start my projects through the website.

 Certificate: AWS Academy Graduate - AWS Academy Cloud Foundations - Completed 20 Hours - Issues on 02/20/2023

+🎯- My target is to utilise FreeCodeCamp to learn code on a daily basis by creating small websites and quizzes
++ Complete courses which well benefit me plus attaining certificates.